Our purpose and strategy

 Value creation

 Harbour creates value for a wide range of stakeholders, including our employees, investors, JV partners, suppliers, customers and wider society.
 For our employees and contractors, we offer a fulfilling career and competitive rewards.
-For investors, we aim to deliver competitive shareholder returns, underpinned by our $455 million annual dividend, with an ambition to continue to increase returns.
+For investors, we aim to consistently deliver competitive shareholder returns.
 Our business also supports a large network of joint venture partners, suppliers and customers, as well as contributing to the prosperity of our local communities.

 Key facts*